swyxio/brain/A - Writing/The Investment Case for Temporal.md

 ![https://pbs.twimg.com/media/E33DDqnXoAcfteL.jpg](https://pbs.twimg.com/media/E33DDqnXoAcfteL.jpg)

 Here the future becomes a good deal murkier for Temporal.
-Just like Stripe [deepened its relationship with customers on all things money](https://www.readthegeneralist.com/briefing/stripe), Temporal will almost certainly have to roll out a full suite of products for its core customer, the [Platform Engineer](https://softwareengineeringdaily.com/2020/02/13/setting-the-stage-for-platform-engineering/), and to do so in competition with other companies who will almost certainly be converging on the same market needs from a different starting point.
+Just like Stripe [deepened its relationship with customers on all things money](https://www.readthegeneralist.com/briefing/stripe), Temporal will almost certainly have to roll out a full suite of products for its core customer, the [Platform Engineer](https://softwareengineeringdaily.com/2020/02/13/setting-the-stage-for-platform-engineering/), and do so in competition with other companies who will almost certainly be converging on the same market needs from a different starting point.
 What products these will ultimately be is up for speculation.

 So let's speculate!